vanessa-silva/MHVG2MTS/README.md

-# MHVG2MTS
+# *MHVG2MTS*: Multilayer Horizontal Visibility Graphs to Multivariate Time Series Analysis

-Repository to data sets and features used in "MHVG2MTS: Multilayer Horizontal Visibility Graphs to Multivariate Time Series Analysis".
+This is the original implementation corresponding to the DGP analysis presented in the paper "*MHVG2MTS: Multilayer Horizontal Visibility Graphs to Multivariate Time Series Analysis*".

+## Requirements
+- R (>= 3.6.0)